 It then looks like we could see southern hemi swell build Sunday the 27th peaking Monday the 28th.
 This is from a large fetch forecast to spin off Antarctica south of French Polynesia, but models don't take this one on an ideal course for SoCal, with more of an easterly (versus northward) trajectory.
 Periods would be long in the 18-second range angled from 190°.
 Size, so far, is expected to run chest high at south facing breaks.
 This is still on the 108h models this morning, slightly downgraded from the 144h models a couple days ago.
 I'll stay on top of it and keep you posted.

 Here's how the day-to-day is breaking down so far:

-Wednesday the 12th is looking at chest max swell at west facing breaks, waist+ at south facing spots.
+Thursday the 17th is looking at chest max NW wind swell at west facing breaks, waist+ at south facing spots.

-Saturday the 15th is expected to see waist to at times chest high waves at south facing breaks, waist high at west facing spots.
+Saturday the 19th is expected to see waist to at times chest high waves at south facing breaks, waist high at west facing spots.

-Monday the 17th is looking at chest to head high swell at west facing breaks.
+Wednesday the 23rd is looking at chest high waves at south facing spots, knee high at west facing breaks.

 Until my next report (Thursday), take care, be safe, and smile in the lineup!